 A debt on a small court claims judgment can also be transferred to a collection agency.
 Usually working for a percentage of the amount collected, the agency will pursue the debtor with phone calls, letters and notes in the debtor’s credit report.
 They can also track down the debtor’s contact information if it has changed or isn’t known to the creditor.

-So when a judgment is made against you, and a creditor starts enforcement, it is important to get the advice of a licensed bankruptcy trustee, such as Doyle Salewski.
+So when a judgment is made against you, and a creditor starts enforcement, it is important to get the advice of a licensed insolvency trustee, such as Doyle Salewski.
 If you are unable to pay your debt or come to a new agreement with the creditor, then we can help stop the proceedings against you.
 By filing for a personal bankruptcy or a consumer proposal, you can find relief from most creditors taking legal action against you (some debt obligations, such as child support, can still be enforced).

 At Doyle Salewski, we can help you solve your debt and budgeting crises, using our proven expertise and experience to achieve financial freedom and peace of mind.
 Contact us today for a free consultation, either through our Ottawa headquarters, 613-237-5555, or our fully bilingual Gatineau office, 819-776-7777.
 Email: email@example.com.